dssg/hitchhikers-guide/tech-tutorials/testtesttest/ci.md

 # Continuous integration

-Tests are (ideally) cheap to run, so there's no need not to run them every time your repo changes.
+Tests are (ideally) cheap to run, so it makes sense to run them every time your code changes.
 In [Part 1]((python_testing.md)), we ran a test suite using `py.test`.
 Running our test suite locally every time your project changes is a good practice, but it's important to also test it on a completely different machine (maybe some of your tests are passing because of local configuration and you don't even know).
-Furthermore, when working in teams someone may forget to run the tests locally breaking the project, continuous integration helps you identify those cases (and with proper configuration even reject commits that break the build) just after a push is made.
+Furthermore, when working in teams someone may forget to run the tests locally breaking the project.
+Continuous integration helps you identify those cases (and with proper configuration even reject commits that break the build) just after a push is made.

 If you are working on an open source project, you can get Continuous Integration for free using [Travis CI](https://travis-ci.org/).
 In the following sections we'll see how to setup Travis to run your tests every time you push to Github.